3.0.13 Children in the Workplace (Revised 6/19/22)

 - Is attending a University-sanctioned camp, child care program, or youth enrichment program;

 - Has a parent with a workplace assignment in which one of the conditions of employment is residency in a campus facility (e.g., live-in resident hall director).

 - An employee must obtain prior approval from management to bring a child to the workplace.
 In considering an employee's request for a child's visit under this policy, management should consider the following:

-- Address issues of possible disruption to the co-workers in the workplace;
+- Address issues of possible disruption to co-workers in the workplace;

-- Consider the extent to which the child's presence in the workplace poses a risk of breaching confidentiality of information in the workplace;
+- The extent to which the child's presence in the workplace poses a risk of breaching the confidentiality of information in the workplace;

 - Consider the extent to which the child's presence is appropriate to the specific work being accomplished.